 The Bible says that God does not change, but in context that verse (Malachi 3:6, if you’re curious) is best understood as referring to his nature and character in how he extends grace to his people.
 I see no pressing religious or philosophical motivation for believing that God is completely immutable in any stronger sense than that his character remains steadfast.
 So, any logical contradictions with immutability in the stronger sense do not apply.

 Moving on, divine simplicity refers to the idea that God has absolutely no kind of complexity or differentiation in himself.
 Divine simplicity in this sense says that God is not a being that has properties, rather, he is his properties, and all of his properties are really identical to each other (and to him), and his essence just equals his existence (whatever that means).
 If that makes no sense to you: that’s fine, because there is also really no good scriptural or philosophical reason for believing it as far as I can see.
+(Though there have been and still are many learned theists who argue that divine simplicity is crucial to theism.
+See here for an article defending its coherence.)
 Which means that any logical contradictions in divine simplicity so understood (or not understood) are irrelevant to the logical coherence of the concept of God more generally.